Siobos/Engeto_project_Siobos_Aneta/Engeto_certification_project.md

 METHODOLOGY AND ANALYSE
 The creation of required tables is described in t_Aneta_Siobos_project_SQL_primary_final and t_Aneta_Siobos_project_SQL_secondary_final.
 During processing 2 additional supporting tables were created: czechia_payroll_selection and czechia_price_selection.
 The necessary scripts with notes that support these answers below (analyse) are in research_questions_SQL_cripts.
 In all cases, the SQL language was used.
+The CTE - Common table expression or "temporary tables" method was used to obtain answers to the research questions.
+Thanks to this, nested queries or storing continuous results in several tables are eliminated.
+The resulting scripts are more readable and shorter.

 RESEARCHING QUESTIONS (RQ) AND ANSWEARS